 The New Faculty Researcher Award is intended to recognize faculty members who have less than six years of experience and who have demonstrated excellence in both teaching and research.
-Click the button below to download the 2022 Call for Awards.

 The candidate must be a member of the ASEE Southeastern Section and a full-time faculty member of an ABET-accredited program.